What is Generative AI: Exploring Examples, Use Cases, and Models

 #1.
 ChatGPT

-ChatGPT is a significantly popular language model trained by OpenAI that can be used for various natural languages processing tasks, such as text generation, question answering, and language translation.ChatGPT has been pivotal for AI-based agent development.
+ChatGPT is a significantly popular language model trained by OpenAI that can be used for various natural language processing tasks, such as text generation, question answering, and language translation.ChatGPT has been pivotal for AI-based agent development.

 It uses generative AI technology to generate text responses for human prompts.
 Open AI offers ChatGPT APIs that you can use to build customized chatbots.